HxCKDMS/MinecraftRx/README.md

 Future plans:
 * Add ability for mod to be translated
-* Attempt to fix brew loop issue
+* Add a in single machine to replace the scabby brewing stand code
 * Add in more drugs